jixinfeng/mppd/README.md

 # Known Issue

-`abbinder` may throw segfault at chapter building phase at the end of file conversion, especially when chapter list is long
+* `abbinder` may throw segfault at chapter building phase at the end of file conversion, especially when chapter list is long
+* Life Kit feed won't be included in `npr_podcasts.json` automatically because it has a different url pattern.
+It can be manually added though.